Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

 ### Challenge #2: **Networking**

-Our pipeline will be running in a single Kubernetes pod.[^pod] This means we no longer have Docker's DNS service to facilitate communication between our containers; we can no longer refer to the name of a container in our application configuration.
+Our pipeline will be running in a single Kubernetes pod.
+This means we no longer have Docker's DNS service to facilitate communication between our containers; we can no longer refer to the name of a container in our application configuration.[^pod]

 [^pod]: A [pod](https://kubernetes.io/docs/concepts/workloads/pods/) is a group of one or more containers, with shared
     storage/network resources, and a specification for how to run the containers.